THURSDAY 8 MARCH

 From the outside, this is a farmhouse a child would draw: stout as a cottage loaf with a flour-white face and proud chimneys.
 Inside, though, it has all the swish of a Scandi ski lodge, with its pine cladding and patterned Welsh blankets.
-The five bedrooms provide cosy comfort each with their own bathrooms.
+The five bedrooms provide cosy comfort, each with their own shower room.

-The Crog lofts combine heritage quality restoration, natural materials and timeless design.
-Inside you'll find slate floors with underfloor heating, luxurious bathrooms, bespoke furnishings & textiles, combined with quality mid-century furniture.
-Inside is all about comfort, but with the living space spilling out onto the terrace you never forget how close you are to the beauty of nature and landscape.
+The crog lofts combine heritage quality restoration, natural materials and timeless design.
+Inside you'll find slate floors with underfloor heating, luxurious shower rooms, bespoke furnishings & textiles combined with quality mid-century furniture.
+Inside is all about comfort, but with the living space spilling out onto the covered terrace you never forget how close you are to the beauty of nature and our rugged Welsh landscape.

 fforest farm is set in 200 acres of rural beauty sandwiched between the river Teifi gorge and the Teifi Marshes nature reserve, minutes from the town of Cardigan and from the beautiful beaches and coves of the West Wales coast.
 Sian will take you on a walk through the deer-inhabited woodland when you arrive.

 Hidden in the woods is our cedar barrel sauna (and cold shower for the brave).
 Just down the path from here is the Bwthyn, our very own little pub and the oldest building on the farm.
 A beautiful candlelit old stone cottage with inglenook fireplace.